samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can throw this staff so that it lands in an unoccupied space within 10 feet of you, causing the staff to become a [Giant Constrictor Snake](/monsters/16878-giant-constrictor-snake) in that space.
 The snake is under your control and shares your Initiative count, taking its turn immediately after yours.

-On your turn, you can mentally command the snake (no action required) if it is within 60 feet of you and you don’t have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
+On your turn, you can mentally command the snake (no action required) if it is within 60 feet of you and you don't have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
 You decide what action the snake takes and where it moves during its turn, or you can issue it a general command, such as to attack your enemies or guard a location.
 Absent commands from you, the snake defends itself.

-As a Bonus Action, you can command the snake to revert to staff form in its current space, and you can’t use the staff’s property again for 1 hour.
+As a Bonus Action, you can command the snake to revert to staff form in its current space, and you can't use the staff's property again for 1 hour.
 If the snake is reduced to 0 Hit Points, it dies and reverts to its staff form; the staff then shatters and is destroyed.
 If the snake reverts to staff form before losing all its Hit Points, it regains all of them.

 ### [Staff of the Woodlands](/magic-items/9229103-staff-of-the-woodlands)